-Each institution should ensure fair and informed selection of recipients of NEH fellowships by relying upon the recommendations of an external committee of qualified scholars outside the institution's staff and governing bodies.
-Staff, officers, board members, and trustees of centers may not serve as voting members on committees that review applications for NEH awards.
+review applications for NEH awards.
 The same restrictions apply to staff, officers, and trustees of umbrella organizations.
 NEH funds may be awarded only to applicants recommended by the external committees.
-In awarding an NEH long-term fellowship (four months or more), an institution must give preference to persons who have not held long-term fellowships within the three years preceding the proposed NEH fellowship period.
+In awarding an NEH long-term fellowship (four months or more), an institution should give preference to persons who have not held any long-term fellowships within the three years preceding the period during which the NEH fellowship will be held.